-Treatment in adult strabismus is symptom directed, and targeted outcomes may include:
+Treatment in adult strabismus is symptom directed, and targeted outcomes may include the following:

-- Reconstruction of ocular alignment

-- Improved binocular vision

-- Improved control of diplopia, especially in the primary position and in side gaze

-- Reduction in compensatory head position
+- Restoration of ocular alignment, particularly in straight ahead and downgaze - Improved binocular vision - Improved control of diplopia, especially in straight ahead gaze, downgaze, and side gaze - Reduction in compensatory head position

 A detailed medical and ocular history, including specific questions about prior head trauma, diplopia, and compensatory head posture is important.
-Sometimes a review of prior photos demonstrates a pattern of longstanding and potentially worsening compensatory head posture.
+Sometimes a review of prior photos demonstrates a pattern of long-standing and potentially worsening compensatory head posture.